Efficient and stable electrochemical carbon capture via integrated CO2 absorption and regeneration

 Abstract

-Carbon capture in electrochemical cells generally relies on the local pH differences at the two electrodes, which results in high pH overpotentials and high energy consumption.
-Here, we integrated CO2 absorption and in-situ CO2/sorbent regeneration steps in a single electrochemical reactor for reduced energy consumption, simplified process design, and improved reactor stability.
-By directly feeding carbon source into the cathode chamber while performing CO2 and sorbent regeneration electrolysis from (bi)carbonate solutions, we successfully demonstrated an in-cell carbon capture and mitigation of local pH elevation, which effectively reduces the pH overpotential and enhances the electron efficiency.
-Our system captures CO2 predominantly in the form of bicarbonate, requiring only ~48 kJ mol-1 CO2 for onset capture and ~180 kJ per mol CO2 at 100 mA cm-2.
-This strategy delivers high sorbent utilization efficiency, improved electron utilization, and reduced energy consumption, enabling stable carbon capture operation (3.5% CO2 concentration input) at 50 mA cm-2 for over 1,000 hours, with a cation transport efficiency maintained above 80%.
+Carbon capture in electrochemical cells generally relies on the local pH difference at the two electrodes, which results in high pH overpotentials and high energy consumption.
+Here, we integrate CO2 absorption and in situ CO2/sorbent regeneration steps in a single electrochemical reactor for reduced energy consumption, a simplified process design, and improved reactor stability.
+By directly feeding the carbon source into the cathode chamber while performing the CO2 and sorbent regeneration electrolysis from (bi)carbonate solutions, we successfully demonstrate in-cell carbon capture and the mitigation of local pH elevation, which effectively reduces the pH overpotentials and enhances the electron efficiency.
+Our system enables predominant bicarbonate-based CO2 capture under point-source conditions, requiring only ∼48 kJ mol−1 CO2 for onset capture and ∼180 kJ mol−1 CO2 at 100 mA cm−2.
+This strategy achieves high sorbent utilization efficiency, improved electron utilization, and reduced energy consumption, enabling stable carbon capture operation (3.5% CO2 concentration input) at 50 mA cm−2 for over 1000 hours, with the cation transport efficiency maintained above 80%.

 Please wait while we load your content...